dmitriivasiluk/repo_st/README.md

 ## Project Description

+### SourceTree.AutomationTests.Complex used for creation and running flaky and complex automated test scripts
-### AutomationTestsSolution is used for creation and running automated test scripts
+### SourceTree.AutomationTests.General is used for creation and running stable automated test scripts
 ### ScreenObjectsHelpers is used for creations of windows and helpers